Senozoid/ZC1-handbook/start.md

 # Getting Started

-> **NOTE:** If you get the game through the Itch desktop app, it takes care of everything; you can download, install and launch the game, right from the app.
+If you get the game through the Itch desktop app, it takes care of everything; you can download, install and launch the game, right from the app.
 Otherwise, follow the links and instructions here.

 ## Download

-**The game is under development; Itch and Game Jolt links will be available after the first test release.**
+> **NOTE:** The game is under development; Itch and Game Jolt links will be available after the first test release.
+See [version numbering](#version-numbering) for more details.

+---

 | OS            | Itch | GitHub                                                                                       | Game Jolt |
 | ------------- |:----:|:--------------------------------------------------------------------------------------------:|:---------:|